CS2613-WI24-FR01B/exploration-activity-1-B-Fanjoy/NumPy.md

 NumPy was created in [2005](https://numpy.org/about/#:~:text=NumPy%20is%20an%20open%20source,the%20Numeric%20and%20Numarray%20libraries.).

 ## 5. Why did you select this package/library?
-I selected NumPy because it is a powerful library that facilitates efficient numerical computations in Python.
+I selected NumPy because it is a powerful library that provides efficient numerical computations in Python.
 It offers extensive functionality for array manipulation, linear algebra, statistical analysis, and random number generation.
-NumPy's performance benefits and ease of use make it indispensable for data analysis and scientific computing tasks.
+All of which are invaluable tools for a Computer Science student.
+Especially considering the complex algebraic calculations needed for Linear Algebra and Game Development courses.

 ## 6. How did learning the package/library influence your learning of the language?
-Learning NumPy significantly enhanced my understanding of Python, particularly in terms of numerical computing and data manipulation.
-It introduced me to new concepts such as array broadcasting, vectorized operations, and efficient indexing techniques.
-Understanding NumPy has made me more proficient in Python programming overall.
+Learning NumPy significantly enhanced my understanding of Python, particularly in terms of efficient data handling and operations.
+It introduced me to the concept of arrays and the power of vectorized operations, which are more efficient than traditional loops in Python.
+Additionally, NumPy’s functions and methods provided exposure to a wide range of mathematical and statistical operations which are essential in the field of data science, a field which I am looking into as a career.
+This helped me understand how Python is a powerful tool for both general-purpose programming and specialized scientific computing tasks.

 ## 7. How was your overall experience with the package/library?
 My overall experience with NumPy has been excellent.
 It has simplified many complex numerical computations and data manipulation tasks.
 I would highly recommend NumPy to anyone working with numerical data in Python.